hansjoergkeser/beermat-appium-tests/README.md

 No additional UI interaction needed, the app gets the desired data straight from the database.

 Preconditions:
-- works only with debug builds <br>(you can't just download and extract an android app release build from your phone)
+- works only with debug builds <br>(you can't just download and extract an Android app release build from your phone)
 - Device or emulator must have root rights
 - Appium server must run with --relaxed-security flag
 - You must know the structure of your app database and adjust your insert or update SQL statement accordingly